theopmw/Top-Spots-London/README.md

 <!-- The site has also been designed to allow the user to filter by type of venue so they can quickly and efficiently search for the type of experience they seek: restaurants, pubs, streetfood markets, breweries/tap rooms or distilleries. -->

-If the site is perceived as successful, it is anticipated that the site could be expanded to include the following features:
+If the site is perceived as successful there is scope to substantially increase the scale of the site, it is anticipated that the site could be expanded to include the following features:

 * Add a way for users to save or mark the venues they like
 * Add weekly/monthly round-ups of venues, for example "Best venues to visit this week"/"This months Top Spots"
 * Add a way for users to browse venues in list format, rather than using the interactive map
-* Add a way for users to search or filter venues by area
+* Add a way for users to search or filter venues by area and offering (cuisine, craft beer etc.)
 * Add details of any special events or promotions happening at a venue
 * Add a way for users to add comments on the venues - could be implemented at the bottom of each venues information page
 * Add an integrated directions API, for example Google Directions or Citymapper